-- o reviewing the circumstances and facts of the complaint (or breach) and inviting all affected parties to provide information where appropriate and pertinent - o discussing the nature of the complaint (or breach) and giving the accused educator, staff member, volunteer or visitor an opportunity to respond

-- o permitting the accused person to have a support person present during the consultation (for example: Union Representative or family member; however, this does not include a lawyer acting in a professional capacity) - o providing the employee with a clear written statement outlining the outcome of the investigation - advise the complainant and all affected parties of the outcome within 7 working days of receiving the verbal or written complaint - o management will provide a written response outlining the outcome and provide a copy to all parties involved - o if a written agreement about the resolution of the complaint is prepared, all parties will ensure the outcomes accurately reflect the resolution - should management decide not to proceed with the investigation after initial enquiries, a written notification outlining the reasoning will be provided to the complainant - keep appropriate records of the investigation and outcome and store these records in accordance with our Privacy and Confidentiality Policy and Record Keeping and Retention Policy - monitor ongoing behaviour and provide support as required - ensure the parties are protected from victimisation and bullying - request feedback on the grievance or complaint process using a feedback form - track complaints to identify recurring issues within the Service - notify the Regulatory Authority within 24 hours if a complaint alleges the safety, health or wellbeing of a child is being compromised.
+- o reviewing the circumstances and facts of the complaint (or breach) and inviting all affected parties to provide information where appropriate and pertinent - o discussing the nature of the complaint (or breach) and giving the accused educator, staff member, volunteer or visitor an opportunity to respond - o permitting the accused person to have a support person present during the consultation (for example: Union Representative, HR Representative, lawyer, colleague, friend or family member.
+A support person may provide support by taking notes during the meeting, clarifying questions and allegations made, help formulate responses, engage in discussions and are more than a passive observer, aid in understanding processes, request breaks and be an emotional support.
+A support person cannot represent the employer, speak on their behalf or advocate for the organisation - o providing the employee with a clear written statement outlining the outcome of the investigation - advise the complainant and all affected parties of the outcome within 7 working days of receiving the verbal or written complaint - o management will provide a written response outlining the outcome and provide a copy to all parties involved - o if a written agreement about the resolution of the complaint is prepared, all parties will ensure the outcomes accurately reflect the resolution - should management decide not to proceed with the investigation after initial enquiries, a written notification outlining the reasoning will be provided to the complainant - keep appropriate records of the investigation and outcome and store these records in accordance with our Privacy and Confidentiality Policy and Record Keeping and Retention Policy - monitor ongoing behaviour and provide support as required - ensure the parties are protected from victimisation and bullying - request feedback on the grievance or complaint process using a feedback form - track complaints to identify recurring issues within the Service - notify the Regulatory Authority within 24 hours if a complaint alleges the safety, health or wellbeing of a child is being compromised.
 Notification must include any incident where there is a reasonable belief that physical and/or sexual abuse of a child has occurred or is occurring at the service or any allegation that sexual or physical abuse of a child has occurred or is occurring at the service.